Frequently Asked Questions

 When you return the test materials, just include a check made out to Seton Testing Services for $15 per test for off-norm scoring and indicate the norm period (Fall, Midyear, or Spring) for which you want the test scored.

-For example: Let’s say it is the Fall Norms period and your student is beginning 7th grade, but you still need to test for end-of-the-year Spring Norms for 6th grade.
+For example: Let’s say it is the Fall Norms period and your student is beginning 7th grade, but you still want to test for end-of-the-year Spring Norms for 6th grade.
 Order and administer the 6th grade level test as usual, but when you return the test materials, just include a check for $15 and ask that the test be scored according to Spring Norms.
 That way the test will be scored according to end-of-the-year Spring Norms for 6th grade instead of beginning-of-the-year Fall Norms for 6th grade.

 Please Note: Off-norm scoring is NOT available for the Stanford Online.

-Can your tests be used by homeschoolers?
+Can your tests be used by homeschoolers or only private schools?

 Do I have to be enrolled with Seton Home Study School to use the Seton Testing Services?